John Kongos: Career

 "He's Gonna Step on You Again" is cited in the Guinness Book of Records as being the first song to ever use a sample.
 However, according to the sleeve note of the CD reissue of the Kongos album, it is actually a tape loop of African drumming.

+Kongos co-wrote the song "Charly, laß dir einen Bart steh'n" with Günther Behrle.
+It was recorded by German singer Daffi Cramer.
+Backed with "Die Straße der Träume" it was produced by Fritz Muschler and released on single, Ariola 16 780 AT in 1976.
+It became a hit for Cramer, making it to no. 27 in the German charts and staying there for nine weeks.

-Kongos continued to work in his own London studio as a record producer, sound engineer, TV jingle and theme music composer, and songwriter, as well as handling the programming of the Fairlight CMI synthesizer on Def Leppard's 1983 album, Pyromania.
+Kongos continued to work in his own London studio as a record producer, sound engineer, TV jingle and theme music composer, and songwriter, as well as handling the programming of the Fairlight CMI synthesizer on Def Leppard's 1983 album Pyromania.

-He gained notice with a new musical generation in 1990, when Madchester pioneers Happy Mondays reworked "He's Gonna Step On You Again" into their baggy era defining hit "Step On", which reached No. 5 in the UK Singles Chart.
+He gained notice with a new musical generation in 1990, when Madchester pioneers Happy Mondays reworked "He's Gonna Step on You Again" into their baggy era defining hit "Step On", which reached No. 5 in the UK Singles Chart.
 In the same year they also covered his "Tokoloshe Man", for the compilation album, Rubáiyát.

 Discography

 His 1966–1969 work (including his recordings with Floribunda Rose and Scrugg, and his solo album Confusions About a Goldfish) was released on a compilation album, Lavender Popcorn (2001).

 The album Kongos (Elektra, 1972), plus his remaining singles first issued on Fly, appeared on the CD Tokoloshe Man Plus, released by See For Miles Records in 1988.